ryszardtuora/collabothon/README.md

 # collabothon

-This repository contains the code for Covidius - a pandemic chatbot.
+This repository contains the code for Covidius - a pandemic chatbot using RASA.

-###The files have the following functions:
+### The files have the following functions:
-####Base files:
+#### Base files:
   - config.yml : the NLU and DM pipeline specification, listing all the components and their parameters
   - endpoints.yml : connection with external applications (servers, messaging applications)
   - credenrtials.yml : logging information for connecting with external services